How solar works

 The fusebox distributes the energy to any appliances that are currently switched on.
 For example, if your kettle is boiling and your television is on, the solar energy will automatically go to these appliances.
 If there are no appliances on, or more energy is produced than is currently needed, energy will go to the battery to be stored.

-A battery always stores energy in a direct current (DC).
-A battery often has its own inverter which will convert the current in exactly the same way as a solar PV inverter, just the other way around!
+A battery always stores energy in a direct current (DC) and has its own inverter which will convert the current in exactly the same way as a solar PV inverter, just the other way around!

 The bigger the size of the battery (kWh) the more that can be stored.
 However, there are many considerations as to which battery will be suited to you, our advisers can assist with this.
 You can use our web chat service to ask any questions about our range of batteries.